thomasxwright/Ascii-Depot/README.md

 # Objectives

-- To practice working on a new codebase with a new team of developers - the team managed the project on github using dev branches and PRs
+- Collaborate on a new codebase with a new team of developers - the team managed the project on github
 - To understand how MVC concept and logins are added

 ---